 When vdirsyncer sync finishes, you should have one or more files in the folder “/email@example.com/” which you can now link to orage.

 You have to click on your panel orage time and date to bring up the calendar.
 You link the calendars by clicking on File>Exchange Data, and the tab called Foreign Files.
 Using the button “Open“, locate the folder and click on one of the ics files, with READ-ONLY clicked for now.
 Then click “Add”.
 When you have added one, try to locate some of its data both in your online Google Calendar and then by checking in Orage.
-Eventually you should see whether it’s a calendar that you’ll want to write stuff back to.
-If it is, click on Remove, uncheck Read-Only, change to a human-readable name in the “Visible Name” box, and Add again.
-It will now show as “READ-WRITE“.
-Repeat patiently for all calendar (ics) files.
+There should be one calendar that you’ll want to write stuff back to.
+When you identify it, click on Remove, go to the “Orage File” tab, and enter it as the Orage Main Calendar File.
+All other files must be added in the Foreign Files tab.

 In my own case, there was one I didn’t want, the main calendar in fact, which seems to add multiple copies of Birthdays, including long-forgotten ones, and loads of cruft.
 So I’ve excluded that from among the linked Calendars altogether.
-I have a separate Calendar called Diary, which I write all appointments in, and that is my only READ-WRITE.
+I have a separate Calendar called Diary, which I write all appointments in, and that is the Orage Main Calendar File.
 I have another Calendar specifically generated for Birthdays from my Google Contacts account, plus one for British Public Holidays and so on.
-These are READ-ONLY.
+These are READ-ONLY, on the Foreign Files tab.

 5. SETTING UP vdirsyncer CRON JOB